bvillasen/blog/astro/_posts/2021-04-05-cholla_cosmological_timing.md

 #### CPU
-- Hydro conserved data is evolved on the GPU but copied back and forward from and to the host every time-step
+- Hydro conserved data is evolved on the GPU but copied back and forward from and to the host every time-step.
-- Poisson equation is solved on the GPU (Paris) but the density and potential are copied back and forward from and to the host every time-step
+- Poisson equation is solved on the GPU (Paris) but the density and potential are copied back and forward from and to the host every time-step.
-- Particles are evolved on the host, each MPI porcess uses 7 OpenMP threads to do the particles computation
+- Particles are evolved on the host, each MPI porcess uses 7 OpenMP threads to do the particles computations.
-- MPI boundary buffers for hydro, potential, particles density and particles transfers are loaded/unloaded on the host
+- MPI boundary buffers for hydro, potential, particles density and particles transfers are loaded/unloaded on the host.

 #### PARTICLES_GPU